seetaresearch/dragon/Docs/api/python/contents/ops.rst

 `ExpandDims`_      Expand the new dimension with size 1 to specific axis.
 `Shape`_           Get the dynamic shape of a Tensor.
 `Arange`_          Return evenly spaced values within a given interval.
+`Multinomial`_     Return indices sampled from the multinomial distribution.
 ===============    ======================================================================

 Control Flow